The Life of a Digital Nomad

 One of the main reasons people can become depressed is their need to stay comfortable.
 Blame this on the brain; it’s doing all it can to stop you from doing something fearful because it’s a survival mechanism – if you’re comfortable then you’re safe.

-Breaking out of comfort zones is never as scary as your brain imagines it to be and it creates confidence, wellbeing and opens up new and exciting possibilities.[6]
+Breaking out of your comfort zone is never as scary as your brain imagines it to be and it creates confidence, and well-being and opens up new and exciting possibilities.[6]
 The result?
 Better mental health.

 Habits for healthy relationships